Tishomingo Blues (novel)

 Tishomingo Blues is a 2002 novel by Elmore Leonard, set in Mississippi, about two fledgling allies, the local Dixie Mafia, and a high-stakes Civil War re-enactment.

 Leonard says that Tishomingo Blues is, of the books he has written, his favorite.

 FilmFour planned to make a movie adaptation of the novel, with actor Don Cheadle directing (and possibly starring), but in 2007 Cheadle described the project as "dead".

-The title comes from the famous Spencer Williams song "Tishomingo Blues" (1917).
+The title comes from the famous Spencer Williams song "Tishomingo Blues" (1917)..

+Whatever about its title the novel’s epigraph is taken from the second verse of the song "Tishamingo Blues" (1926) by American blues singer-songwriter and guitarist, Joshua Barnes Howell, better known as Peg Leg Howell.

+Characters in the book discuss the music and lives of many blues artists, including Robert Johnson, B.B.
+King, Stevie Ray Vaughan, Charley Patton, Son House, Howlin' Wolf, John Lee Hooker, Shemekia Copeland, Muddy Waters and the fictional Marvin Pontiac.